Top Things to Do in Whistler This Winter

 Snowmobile to a Mountain Fondue

 For a memorable alpine dinner, take a snowmobile or snowcat to The Crystal Hut on Blackcomb Mountain.
-Enjoy fondue, warm pie, and live entertainment under high-altitude skies — a classic Whistler night out.
+Enjoy fondue, warm pie, and live entertainment under high-altitude skies — a unique experience and one you won't forget this is a classic Whistler night out - and is appealing especially for foodies and those wanting a remarkable romantic escape.

 Bookings: Snowmobile & Crystal Hut.